Sunday, December 22, 2024

 According to him, India will continue to insist on paying for Russian oil in rupees, and the Russian Federation will have to take this into account, since it needs, one way or another, to sell its oil.

 “Now we are talking about the fact that in order to somehow accommodate this rupee mass, 24 river-sea class vessels will be built in India by order of Russia for use in the Caspian Sea.
 The contract runs until 2027, and these ships will be built for those rupees (which were paid for oil supplies), and this will be a way out of the situation.
-The issue of joint construction (of ships) for the Arctic region is also currently being discussed,” said Gonchar.
+The issue of joint construction (of ships) for the Arctic region is also currently being discussed,” Gonchar said.

 At the same time, what is important, money from the sale of oil to India will not go into the Russian budget: “The Russians need money now, for the war budget, but you can’t put a rupee there.
 That’s why they are forced to go through such lengthy schemes.”